-Alex Spiro is a partner based in the firm’s New York office.
+Alex Spiro is a partner based in the firm’s New York office, where he serves as Co-Chair of the Investigations, Government Enforcement & White Collar Defense Practice.
 Mr. Spiro is a graduate of Harvard Law School.
 As a Manhattan prosecutor, among other cases, Mr. Spiro helped indict and convict Rodney Alcala, the “Dating Game” serial killer, for two New York murders in the 1970s, and, convicted, at trial, serial murderer Travis Woods.
 He also worked with the Conviction Integrity Unit investigating potential wrongful convictions.

 Mr. Spiro has, as lead counsel, tried well over 50 cases to verdict.
 Notably, over the last several years, he has secured a string of significant acquittals for his clients in both federal and state court.

-In addition, Mr. Spiro has served on the faculty of Harvard’s Trial Advocacy Program for the past several years and is Chairman of the Board of Harvard's criminal justice initiative - The Fair Punishment Project.
+In addition, Mr. Spiro has served on the faculty of Harvard’s Trial Advocacy Program, a lecturer at Harvard Law School, and is Chairman of the Board of Harvard's criminal justice initiative - The Fair Punishment Project.
 As an attorney, Mr. Spiro has lectured on a variety of subjects including trial practice, corporate privilege, evidence, and criminal law.
-Mr. Spiro is a member of Phi Beta Kappa, and has received several other academic and professional citations, including the Albert Imlah writing award, the ACC Northeast Ethics Lawyering award, the NYLJ Rising Star award, and the 2018 Law360 "Rising Star" award for White Collar.
+Mr. Spiro is a member of Phi Beta Kappa, and has received several other academic and professional citations, including the Albert Imlah writing award, the ACC Northeast Ethics Lawyering award, the NYLJ Rising Star award, and the 2018 Law360 “Rising Star” award for White Collar.
 He also sits on several company boards – both private and public.

 Prior to becoming a lawyer, Mr. Spiro studied bio-psychology and worked at Harvard’s Psychiatric Facility, McLean Hospital.
 In his five plus years at McLean, Mr. Spiro supervised departments of an adolescent treatment facility and ran a program for children with Autism and Asperger’s syndrome.